openstack-archive/senlin/doc/source/developer/action.rst

 ~~~~~~~~~~~~~~~~~~

 Currently, Senlin actions are mostly generated from within the Senlin engine,
-either due to a RPC request, or due to aother action's execution.
+either due to a RPC request, or due to another action's execution.

 In future, Senlin plans to support user-defined actions (UDAs).
 Senlin API will
 provide API for creating an UDA and invoking an action which can be an UDA.